victorhooi/mongo-three-monkeys/README.md

 1. Replace any strings in double-quotes with a SHA1 digest of the contents.
 This is not currently salted (but this is on the TODO)
 1. Remove any fieldnames (`field_name:`) or MongoDB namespaces (`database.collection`), and replace them with another word chosen from a dictionary, based on a FNV hash of the word.
-1. Remove any occurrences of ``<database_name>.$cmd`.
+1. Remove any occurrences of `<database_name>.$cmd`.
 1. Remove any words contained in a blacklist file, and replace them with `XXXX`.
 1. Anonymise any IP addresses, using the [Crypto-PAn algorithm](http://www.cc.gatech.edu/computing/Telecomm/projects/cryptopan/).
 Note that this currently uses a hard-coded key - however, we will add functionality to supply your own key in the future.

 Please note that unlike IP addresses, hostnames are not explicitly removed - it is suggested that these be added to the blacklist if these are sensitive.
-(See also #1)
+(See also https://github.com/victorhooi/mongo-three-monkeys/issues/1)

 ## Usage
 To run it: